BehindTheScenery/BTSEngine-Concurrent/README.md

 At the moment of writing, performance boost may vary from the modpack and the user's PC setup.

 ## Known Incompatibilities and Notices
-While we aim to make this mod to be compatible with your favourite mods where possible.
-Some mods may require some patches to work with this mods.
+While we aim to make this mod to be compatible with your favourite mods where possible, some mods may require some patches to work with this mods.
 Feel free to file an issue if there are any other incompatibilities we don't know.

 ### Somewhat Compatible (see notes)
 - [Confluence: Otherworld](https://www.curseforge.com/minecraft/mc-mods/confluence)